 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender expression, gender variance, and nationalities.
 Class rosters are provided to the instructor with the student's legal name, unless they have added a "preferred name" with the Gender and Sexuality Center.
 Canvas provides an opportunity to select a pronoun preference.
 I will gladly honor your request to address you by a name that is different from what is on the roster, and by the gender pronouns you use (she/he/they/ze, etc).

 Official Correspondence

-The University of Texas at Austin considers e-mail as an official mode of university correspondence: https://cio.utexas.edu/policies/university-electronic-mail-student-notification-policy.
-You are responsible for following course-related information on the Canvas site for the course.
+UT Austin considers e-mail as an official mode of university correspondence.
+You are responsible for following course-related information on the course Canvas site.

 Q Drop Policy